Understanding Water Pressure

 Monitor Your Water Bill

 An unexplained increase in your water bill can be a sign of an undetected leak.
-Keep an eye on your bill for any sudden spikes in usage, as it might indicate water pressure causing undetected leaks in hidden areas.

 Check Your Water Meter